bd2kccd/data-reader/README.md

 ## Covariance Data Reading

 For covariance data, the data type can only be continuous, the header is always required in first row, and there's no missing value marker used.
 You also don't need to exclude certain columns.
-Otherwise, the usage is very similar to the tabular data.
+Due to these differences, the covariance data reading doesn't involve column reading nor metadata reading.
+It's very simple as below:

 ````java
 CovarianceDataReader dataFileReader = new LowerCovarianceDataFileReader(dataFile, delimiter);